 Universities are committed to providing degree acceleration options for adult students.
-Walden University’s Center for Degree Acceleration is dedicated to helping you obtain your degree faster and more efficiently, and trained academic advisors offer a free transfer-of-credit evaluation for all potential students.
-They will also recommend a specific strategy, known as a Prior Learning Assessment Portfolio, to make sure you benefit from the maximum amount of credit transfers available to you.
+Walden University’s Office of Degree Acceleration is dedicated to helping you obtain your degree faster and more efficiently, and trained academic advisors offer a free transfer-of-credit evaluation for all potential students.
+They may also recommend a specific strategy, known as a Prior Learning Assessment Portfolio^, to make sure you benefit from the maximum amount of credit transfers available to you.

 The Prior Learning Assessment Portfolio is a collection of your job experiences, previous college course credits, résumés, narrative essays, and documentation that shows how prior or current jobs, military experience, volunteer work, corporate training, or other relevant experience align with specific academic courses in your chosen degree program.
-Once your portfolio is reviewed, you could earn up to 75% of the college credit transfers required for your undergraduate degree.
+A Prior Learning Portfolio can be reviewed and scored as a way to earn course transfer credit.
+With all of the degree acceleration options described above, it may be possible to earn up to 75% of the college credit transfers for your undergraduate degree.

-Explore Walden University's Center for Degree Acceleration and change your future faster!
+Explore Walden University's Office of Degree Acceleration and change your future faster!
 Earn your degree at a pace that fits your life and schedule.

 *Hess, F. (2011, September 28).
 Old School: College’s Most Important Trend is the Rise of the Adult Student.
 Retrieved from http://www.theatlantic.com/business/archive/2011/09/old-school-colleges-most-important-trend-is-the-rise-of-the-adult-student/245823/